natenka/pyneng-book-en/docs/source/book/25_db/sqlite3_execute.rst

 Method executemany
 ^^^^^^^^^^^^^^^^^

-Method executemany() allows one SQL command to be executed for parameter sequence (or for iterator).
+Method ``executemany`` allows one SQL command to be executed for parameter sequence (or for iteratoAr).

-Using executemany() method you can add a similar data list to *switch* table by a single command.
+Using ``executemany`` method you can add a similar data list to switch table by a single command.

-For example, you should add data from *data2* list to *switch* table:
+For example, you should add data from data2 list to switch table:

 .. code:: python